a34729t/SwiftMessagePosting/README.md

 ### TODO

 * Need some sort of custom UITextView with proper text alignment, size, placeholder text, etc.

-Future:
+* Fix up the post details page - comment background should be different
 * Make UI suck less in general

-* Comment limit is 1000 right now... pagination?
+Future:
-* Fix up the post details page - comment background should be different
+* Comment limit is 1000 right now... pagination/automatic move to bottm/next 100?
 * What should go in the menu?
 * Investigate finding/writing PFObject category that is NSCoding/CoreData compatible.